scriptex/typed-usa-states/README.md

 -   `territory`: whether the state is under the sovereign jurisdiction of the federal government of the United States
 -   the `capital` city of the state
 -   `contiguous`: whether the state shares common borders with other states
 -   `zipCodes`: an array containing string arrays.
 Each array contains two elements (string) - the start and the end of the zip code range.
 (The `string` type is used because TypeScript does not like numbers with leading zero.
 Pull request are welcome if you find a workaround for this issue.)
 -   `area`: the area of the state in square miles in the following format:
     -   `year`: when was the value last updated
     -   `value`: the actual area
 -   `population`: the population of the state in the following format:
     -   `year`: when was the value last updated
     -   `count`: the actual population
+-   `counties` of the state

 ## Usage